vlazed/Toybox-release/docs/tutorial-fighter/data-structure.md

 Every number in the fighter tracks is an animation id. `AttackTrackSet` and `FlinchTrackSet` are the animation ids for the respective attacks and flinches.
 These tracks complement each other: for example, a right punch to the face should produce a flinch which the head is thrown back.

-`LocomotionSet` denotes the different animations to play when a player walks in a direction relative to the camera (in other words, **when shift-locked**).
+`LocomotionSet` denotes the different animations to play when a player walks in a direction relative to the camera (similarly in other words, **when shift-locked**).
 The second argument in `getPositionData` is a point in an animation blendspace, which the `DirectionalMovement` class uses to blend between the different animations.

-When making a locomotion for a fighter, make sure that every animation has the same pace.
+When making a locomotion for a fighter, make sure that every animation has the same pace: otherwise, animations may play out of sync